apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 workloads, debug in native process, profile the hotspot and do optimizations.

 To simulate a first stage, you need to dump the Substrait plan and input split info into two JSON files.
-The input URIs of the splits should be exising file locations, which can be either local or HDFS paths.
+The input URIs of the splits should be existing file locations, which can be either local or HDFS paths.

 To simulate a middle stage, in addition to the JSON file, you also need to save the input data of